gliderkite/bkup/README.md

 cargo run --release -- update -s <source> -d <destination>
 ```

-For a list of possible options run with `--help`:
+At the moment, only the `update` subcommand exist.
+For a list of possible options
+run with `--help`:

 ```
 USAGE:
-    bkup [SUBCOMMAND]
+    bkup update [FLAGS] [OPTIONS] --destination <DESTINATION_PATH> --source <SOURCE_PATH>

 FLAGS:
     -h, --help       Prints help information
-    -V, --version    Prints version information
+    -i, --ignore     When set parse the .gitignore file of the source directories -V, --version    Prints version information

-SUBCOMMANDS:
+OPTIONS:
+    -a, --accuracy <ACCURACY_MS>            Sets the accuracy in ms for a source file to be considered newer than its destination
-    help      Prints this message or the help of the given subcommand(s) update    Update the destination folder according to its delta with the source folder
+    -d, --destination <DESTINATION_PATH>    Sets the path of the destination folder to update -s, --source <SOURCE_PATH>              Sets the path of the source folder
 ```

 If you wish to ignore specific files or folders, you can set the `--ignore` flag